BEKK-IoT/getting-started/src/text/tasks/arduino/task1.md

 The LED has a positive (+) and a negative (-) side.
 The slightly crooked/longer pin is the positive one.
 Current flows from positive to negative.
-This means that you should connect the Arduinos voltage pin to the positive end of the LED.
+This means that you should connect the Arduinos voltage pin (pin 13) to the positive end of the LED.
 The negative end should be connected to ground (GND).
 If the LED doesn't work, you probably have connected it the wrong way.
 Try to flip it around.